Tutorial: Azure Active Directory single sign-on (SSO) integration with Deskradar

 c.
 In the Identity Provider Issuer textbox, enter the Azure AD Identifier value, which you have copied from the Azure portal.

 Open the downloaded Certificate (Base64) file with a text editor and copy and paste its content into Public Certificate field in Deskradar.

 Create Deskradar test user

-When you click the Deskradar tile in the Access Panel, you should be automatically signed in to the Deskradar for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the Deskradar tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Deskradar for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.